simonaszilinskas/do-I-really-need-a-huge-llm/README.md

 # Do I really need a huge LLM?

 This small language model proposes other language models based on input complexity to lower the computational costs and environmental impact of everyday AI usage.
+This repo was created at the {Tech: Paris} AI Hackathon on May 25th/26th 2025.

 ## Features